How Much House Can I Afford With an FHA Loan?

 Or, you can take out a second mortgage loan of up to 4% with a deferred repayment option.
 You wouldn’t have to pay it back until you paid off the loan, refinanced the mortgage, or sold the house.
 With a second mortgage, a lien is filed against the property, but “the majority don’t have any monthly payment or charge any interest; they simply have to be repaid when you sell the house,” says Chrane.

-Every state has their own version of a housing authority that offers down payment assistance.
-By combining this help with an FHA loan, you could be able to borrow more.
+Every state has its own version of a housing authority that offers down payment assistance.
+By combining this help with an FHA loan, you could borrow more.

 There are also charities designed to help creditworthy low-to-moderate-income families become homeowners, such as the Chenoa Fund in Utah.
-Programs may base eligibility on household size, median income for the area, or other demographic factors.
+Programs may base eligibility on household size, the area’s median income, or other demographic factors.

 Will there be other expenses related to your mortgage that you’ll need to accommodate?